LeidyGil/leidygil.github.io/SQL_English.md

 SELECT a.nombre, p.titulo FROM actores a INNER JOIN peliculas p ON a.actor_id = p.actor_id;
 ```
 ### Left Join
-When using a LEFT JOIN, if the key is in the left table but not in the right table, the record FROM the left table will appear in the final result with NULL values in the fields of the right table.
+When using a LEFT JOIN, if the key is in the left table but not in the right table, the record from the left table will appear in the final result with NULL values in the fields of the right table.

 Inner join vs. Left join
 To illustrate the difference, we will work with the tables 'usuarios' and 'notas'.